valencik/mastersAPSC/documents/thesis/thesis.md

 For each NSR entry, a vector was formed from the entry's selectors.
 These vectors were used to form a corpus that calculated the frequency of each term in the vectors.
 Any selector with a value equal to `OTHER` was filtered out.
-These are the most common selectors, and contribute little meaning on their own.
+These selectors are similar to stop words in text mining natural language data.

-These selectors are similar to stop words, they occur frequently and do not tell us much about the particular NSR entry.
+Stop words, and these selectors, are the most commonly occuring, they contribute little meaning, and are therefore removed.

 The vectors are formed by turning the selectors into strings.
 We dropped the `subkey` value for this analysis as we were not concerned with the ordering of the of the selectors.
 The fact that cosine similarity does not take into account the ordering of words is a limitation that negatively impacts its performance on real world text documents @wiki-vsm.